5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 The most powerful personal computer for data analysis is going to be a desktop with:

-• GPU with the highest vRAM & CUDA Cores available.
-As of 2023 this is the 4090Ti with 24GB vRAM.
+- GPU with the highest vRAM & CUDA Cores available.

-You can have somewhat of your personal server too, the cheapest ones will be older machines (nonetheless since they are a clusters they’ll be faster than your average desktop) they can be found on:
+You can have somewhat of your personal server too, the cheapest ones will be older machines (nonetheless they are clusters so they’ll be faster than your average desktop).
+They can be found on:

 Software & Hardware Specs